A FAST SEO E-COMMERCE WEBSITE STRATEGY USING AFTERPAY

 Not much of eCommerce site is fresh.
 Out of the 53 domains connected thus far, only the Australian links were built by us and the rest are mostly spam.
 The spam doesn’t have much if any SEO juice.

 We’re out gunned

 Link building is part of the answer but not the light switch that we need.

 We need a point of difference that is not link building.

 We needed a point of difference, ideally, one that has some search volume and good purchase intent.
 We decided to include payment methods in our on-page optimization strategy.
-Someone searching for product + payment methods is a well-qulified visitor that would likely convert!
+Someone searching for product + payment methods is a well-qualified visitor that would likely convert!